OpenEvalProject/evals/manuscripts/elife-63262/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/63262/elife-63262-fig4-v1.jpg)

 **Figure 4.:** (A, B) Plots indicate the global volume or cell number increases.
 (A) Plot shows growth rate normalized to the growth rate of the transition from stage 1-I to 1-II.
 (B) Plot depicts relative growth between two consecutive stages.
 (C–J) Optical mid-sections and heat maps depicting relative tissue growth across the different ovule stages.
 Stages are indicated.
 Heatmap values indicate ratios.
 (C, D, G, H) Tissue-specific growth rate.
 (E, F, I, J) Tissue-specific cell proliferation rate.
 (A,B) Number of 3D digital ovules scored: 10 (stages 2-III, 2-IV, 2-V, 3-I, 3-II, 3-IV, 3-VI), 11 (3-III, 3-V), 13 (stage 2-II), 23 (stage 1-I), 49 (stage 2-I), 66 (stage 1-II).
 (C,F) 10 (stages 2-III, 2-IV, 2-V, 3-I, 3-II, 3-IV, 3-VI), 11 (stages 2-I, 3-III, 3-V), 13 (stage 2-II), 14 (stage 1-I), 28 (stage 1-II).
 (G,J) Number of 3D digital ovules scored: 10 (stages 2-III, 2-IV, 2-V, 3-I, 3-II, 3-IV, 3-VI), 11 (3-III, 3-V).
-Abbreviations: ch, chalaza; es, embryo sac; fu, funiculus; ii, inner integument; nu, nucellus; oi, outer integument.Figure 4—source data 1.
+Abbreviations: ch, chalaza; es, embryo sac; fu, funiculus; ii, inner integument; nu, nucellus; oi, outer integument.

 Next, we investigated the relative growth of the major tissues (Figure 4C–J).
 We took the ratio between the mean total volume or mean total cell number of a tissue for two consecutive stages and divided it by the corresponding relative ovule growth.
 The ratio relates the tissue growth rate to overall ovule growth.
 Values above one indicate that the tissue is growing at a higher rate than overall ovule growth rate and values below one indicate the opposite.
 We observed that the L3 showed the most relative growth and the L1 the least during stage 1-I (Figure 4C–F).
 During stages 1-II to 2-II, all three layers contributed similarly to the overall growth.
 From stages 2-III to 3-VI, the nucellus, chalaza, integuments, and eventually the embryo sac showed dynamic changes during development (Figure 4G–J).
 For example, up to stage 3-I the outer integument exhibited more relative growth than the inner integument, while from stage 3-I on the relative growth pattern was reversed.

 In summary, the results reveal ovule growth to be dynamic both in terms of overall growth and the respective relative contributions of individual tissues during development.

-## Scattered buildup of WUSCHEL expression in the nucellus
+### Scattered buildup of WUSCHEL expression in the nucellus

 3D digital ovules allow a detailed investigation of spatial gene expression patterns and with cellular resolution.
 As proof-of-concept, we analyzed the expression of WUSCHEL (WUS, AT2G17950) in the young ovule.
 WUS controls stem cell development in the shoot apical meristem (Gaillochet et al., 2015; Mayer et al., 1998).
 WUS is also active during ovule development and promotes early pattern formation in the chalaza and integument initiation as wus mutants show misorganized gene expression in the chalaza and lack integuments (Gross-Hardt et al., 2002; Sieber et al., 2004).
 Moreover, WUS is also required for MMC formation (Lieber et al., 2011) but its expression must be excluded from the MMC to allow proper progress through meiosis (Zhao et al., 2017).
 A combination of in situ hybridization experiments, reporter gene analyses, and immunodetection indicated that WUS is expressed in the epidermis of the nucellus.
 Thus, it is currently thought that WUS performs its functions in a non-cell-autonomous fashion (Gross-Hardt et al., 2002; Lieber et al., 2011; Sieber et al., 2004; Zhao et al., 2017).
 However, it remains unclear when WUS expression first appears and thus at what stage it may become functionally relevant, whether its expression is always restricted to the nucellus, and whether WUS expression is limited to the nucellar epidermis or is present in L2 cells (and possibly the MMC) as well.
 To address these issues, we took advantage of a Col reporter line carrying a reporter for WUS promoter activity (pWUS::2xVENUS:NLS::tWUS (pWUS)) (Zhao et al., 2017).
 We generated a total of 67 3D digital ovules from the pWUS reporter line covering stages 1-I to 2-III (9 ≤ n ≤ 21 per stage).